 1,000 and up: Signed copy of William Souder’s acclaimed book,

 On a Farther Shore: A Life and Legacy of Rachel Carson

-We are also offering the top-ten sharers/re-tweeters a special gift!
+Top-ten sharers/re-tweeters receive a special gift!
 (Please contact Jeanne Scanlon to ensure credit for sharing on email and Facebook.)